maz-r/Modulus-Accessory-System/README.md

 paho.mqtt.client (under python)<br />
 pyudev (under python)<br />
 <p>
 When setting up your Raspberry Pi to host the Modulus base station, create the initial user as 'sms'.
 Failing to do so will mean a whole heap edits to these files and their locations.
 The files and folders need to be created in the proscribed layout.
-Permissions are fairly 'loose' as the index page executes system calls to update various feature such as the WiFi credentials
+Permissions are fairly 'loose' as the index page executes system calls to update various configuration items, such as the WiFi credentials
 </p>
 <p>
-Step-by-step instructions of how to install and configure all of the relevant packages are available via support.
+Step-by-step instructions on how to install and configure all of the relevant packages are available via support.
 </p>
 <p>
 You should note that this software is released under the PolyForm Noncommercial 1.0.0 license.
 Full wording of the licence is <a href='https://github.com/polyformproject/polyform-licenses/blob/1.0.0/PolyForm-Noncommercial-1.0.0.md'>here</a>.
 This is NOT an open source licence as defined by the OSS Foundation.